zachMahan64/pokemon-tbje/README.md

 ![the_colosseum_outside.png](resources/the_colosseum_outside.png)
 ^ the outside of the battle colosseum, fun
 ![the_colosseum_demo.png](resources/the_colosseum_demo.png)
-^ the inside of the colosseum, this is a long battle rush where opponents' parties scale to your party's size, level, and stats. you get progressively more BP (battle points) as your win streak increases and you can steal one of your opponents pokemon in each battle after reaching 25 record wins in a row. this is a quick way to get many rare pokemon.
+^ the inside of the colosseum, this is a long battle rush where opponents' parties scale to your party's size, level, and stats. you get progressively more BP (battle points) as your win streak increases and you can steal one of your opponent's pokemon in each battle after reaching 25 record wins in a row. this is a quick way to get many rare pokemon.
 ![play_menu.png](resources/play_menu.png)
 ^ play menu -> open map to go to locations, etc. see badges, level cap, reputation, etc are tracked. the date is based on the in-game storyline. the difficulty is shown ('PROFESSIONAL' is the hardest with the smartest opponents).
 ![tyranitar_vs_venusaur.png](resources/tyranitar_vs_venusaur.png)